-You can also configure, monitor, and manage VNswitch modules through a graphical interface if you install a MIB-based management system such as MultiChassis Manager (optional), a component of the clearVISN network management product from Digital Equipment Corporation.
-Refer to the documentation accompanying your MIB-based management system for additional information.
+You can also configure, monitor, and manage VNswitch modules through one of the following:

+- A graphical interface if you install a MIB-based management system such as MultiChassis Manager (optional), a component of the clearVISN network management product from Digital Equipment Corporation.
+Refer to the documentation accompanying your MIB-based management system for additional information. - The VNswitch web-based management application

 With Version 2.0 of the VNswitch 900 series switch, certain commands from previous versions have become obsolete.
-These commands are still part of the software and are still functional, however, they do not appear in the help display.
+These commands are still part of the software and are still functional; however, they do not appear in the help display.
 DIGITAL recommends that you avoid using these commands as they may not be supported in future releases.